 - Student Council

 Student Council is a group of students selected by their peers and a committee to provide events for the student body and to serve as the voice of the students to the school administration.
 Duties include planning social and spirit events.
 The group meets two to three times a month, with extra meetings in preparation for big events such as Homecoming and Prom.
 Student Council’s purposes are to work for school betterment through student life, to provide cooperation between administration, students, and community, and to cooperate with and support other school organizations.
-Selections occur in May for the following school year.
-Interested students should see Mr. Simon
+Selections occur in April for the following school year.
+Interested students should see Mrs. Meyer

 - VEX Robotics Club